trevisanj/f311/docs/source/aosss.rst

 **Figure** -- Lines with zero redshift

-This application stacks on the same chart an ESO Earth atmospheric model and the MOSAIC spectrograph wavelength coverages.
-This may server either as a reference to MOSAIC wavelength invervals for each mode (on this, see also ``list-mosaic-modes.py``) or to verify Earth atmospheric emission/trasmission in a wavelength region of observational interest.
+This application creates a chart stacking the MOSAIC spectrograph wavelength coverages and an ESO Earth atmospheric model.
+This may serve either as a reference to MOSAIC wavelength invervals for each mode (on this, see also ``list-mosaic-modes.py``) or to verify the Earth atmospheric emission/trasmission in a wavelength region of observational interest.

-It is also possible to inform a redshift so that the chemical lines will be accordingly displaced.
+It is also possible to inform a redshift so that the chemical lines will be accordingly displaced:

 |image2|

 **Figure** -- ``z=3.5``

 .. |image1| image:: img/chart-z-0.png
 .. |image2| image:: img/chart-z-35.png

 Download simulation results